bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 Architecture
 ------------

-The architecture consisted of an ensemble of eighteen ConvNets shown in Figure 5 that were combined using a simple average of ranks that were then normalized to :math:`[0,1]`.
+The solution consisted of an ensemble of eighteen fine-tuned pretrained ConvNets shown in Figure 6 that were combined using a simple average of ranks that were then normalized to :math:`[0,1]`.
 Notice that the first 16 models are EfficientNet variants from B3 all the way to B7, while the last two are SE-ResNext101 and Nest101.
+For the EfficientNet variants, besides the model size, the models vary by the image input sizes (384, 448, 512, 576, 640, 768,
-For the EfficientNet variants, besides the model size, the models vary by the original input image size (512, 768, 1024), their resized image input sizes (384, 448, 512, 576, 640, 768, 896)
+896) deriving from the next largest source image in the above described dataset (e.g. 512, 768, 1024).
+The different models plus image sizes is an important source of diversity in the ensemble.
+Interestingly, the authors state [6_] that the CNN backbone isn't all that important and they mostly just picked the off the shelf state of the art model at the time (EfficientNet), which pretrained models and code are usually readily available.

 .. figure:: /images/dermnet_ensemble.png
   :height: 470px